 - Review of the use of Directed Surveillance form - Review of the use of CHIS form - 4.18 Written authorisations granted under RIPA for a CHIS cease to have effect twelve months after the date of granting of the authorisation.
-All other written authorisations under RIPA cease to have effect three months after the authorisation was granted. - 4.19 Regular reviews of authorisations should be undertaken by the officer responsible for conducting the investigation (Investigation Manager), and approved by the authorising officer, to assess the need for the surveillance to continue.
+All other written authorisations under RIPA cease to have effect three months after the authorisation was granted. - 4.19 Reviews of authorisations should be undertaken by the officer responsible for conducting the investigation (Investigation Manager), and approved by the Authorising Officer, to assess the need for the surveillance to continue.
+Reviews should take place at least monthly and immediately after the date the surveillance is due to end.
+The Authorising Officer may review the authorisation on a more frequent basis where it is considered necessary and practicable for example where the surveillance provides access to confidential information or involves collateral intrusion.
 There is no requirement for the JP to consider internal reviews.
 A copy of the review form should be retained by the officer responsible for conducting the investigation (Investigation Manager) and the original should be passed to the RIPA Co-ordinating Officer.
-Particular attention is drawn to the need to review authorisations frequently where the surveillance provides access to confidential information or involves collateral intrusion. - 4.20 In each case the authorising officer should determine how often a review should take place.
-This should be as frequently as is considered necessary and practicable, recommended at least monthly and immediately after the date the surveillance is due to end.